skramm/homog2d/manual.md

 cv::Point2f ptcv2 = pt.getCvPtf()
 ```

-You can also directly points and lines:
+You can also directly draw points and lines on an image (cv::Mat):
 ```
 Point2d pt( ... );
 Line2d li( ... );